 Opioids in America: A Crisis Only Getting Worse

 The opioid crisis in America is rising, as America moves into one of the high-income countries with declining life expectancy due to opioids.
-With more Americans dying from drug overdoses in 2016 than the entire Vietnam war, it is time to take action to help prevent more deaths.
+With more Americans dying from drug overdoses in 2016 than the entire Vietnam War, it is time to take action to help prevent more deaths.
 What is an opioid and what steps can we take to help our loved ones battling the addiction?
 Today, we will look into some facts about opioids and where to find professional help if you or a loved one is battling addiction.

 Opioids in America

-Opioids come in many forms from heroin, synthetic opioids, such as fentanyl, and pain relievers.
+Opioids come in many forms from heroin, to synthetic opioids, such as fentanyl, and pain relievers.
 These drugs are available mostly by prescription or illegally and are highly addictive.
 Opioids have polluted our country over the last few years.
 Statistics, such as the number of addicted pregnant women to opioids, have quadrupled over the last decade.
 As of today, over 115 Americans die per day due to opioid addiction.
-In 2017 alone compared to 2016, opioid deaths rose a staggering 7%, rising the total death number to around 72,000.
+In 2017 alone compared to 2016, opioid deaths rose a staggering 7%, raising the total death number to around 72,000.
 By 2020 this number can jump to nearly a million.
-With these rising numbers, some will wonder where exactly are the drugs coming from?
+With these rising numbers, some will wonder where exactly are the drugs coming from.

 Opioid Statistics and Addiction